qmk/qmk.fm_old/_pages/keyboards/gergo.md

 Gergo comes suited for gadgets to be added to the keyboard.
 Currently a 1u Trackball is available and others are on the way!
 Modify your rules.mk to enable/disable specfic gadgets.

-Or if you're impaitent, build your own using the open source footprint avalible [on Github!](http://github.com/germ/germ-footprints).
+Or if you're impatient, build your own using the open source footprint available [on Github!](http://github.com/germ/germ-footprints).